-In the corporate sector, Belfius builds on mutual trust and respect in order to develop sustainable and longterm client relationships.
+In the corporate sector, Belfius builds on mutual trust and respect in order to develop sustainable and long-term client relationships.
 This aspiration for client intimacy means that Belfius does not focus on only selling products, but also on advising, servicing and consulting with clients.
 To realise these objectives Belfius took a series of actions over the past few years, including:

-- partnering with subsidy consultants in order to help clients with their applications for potential government subsidies; - connecting wealth management and corporate banking to create a two-way flow between private and professional aspects of the client-bank relationship; - developing employee benefit products with a focus on mobility solutions (e.g. car leases), wage improvements (e.g. warrants and bonuses) and risk protection (e.g. hospitalisation, group insurance and collective pension plans); - supporting international trade and mitigating related risks through trade finance (e.g. documentary credits, warranties and standby letters of credit), international payment solutions and cash pooling; and - assisting clients with working capital management through the development of sound strategies and indepth analyses of inventory management, credit management, and cash and treasury management.
+- Developing employee benefit products with a focus on mobility solutions (e.g., car leases), wage improvements (e.g., warrants and bonuses) and risk protection (e.g., hospitalisation, group insurance and collective pension plans); - Supporting international trade and mitigating related risks through trade finance (e.g., documentary credits, warranties and standby letters of credit), international payment solutions and cash pooling; and - Assisting clients with working capital management through the development of sound strategies and in-depth analyses of inventory management, credit management, and cash and treasury management.